muhammedshhade/All-Together-Information-System/README.md

-# ATIS - System Information Together All
+# ATIS - All Together Information System

 ## 🧠 Project Overview
-**ATIS (System Information Together All)** is a distributed Java-based emergency response system developed for the Ministry of Social Services.
+**ATIS** is a distributed Java-based emergency response system developed for the Ministry of Social Services.
 It enables users to request help or volunteer during emergency situations.
 The system is designed using a client-server architecture and operates over a local area network (LAN) in its first version.

 ## 🎯 Main Features
 - 📢 **Distress Button**: Registered users can send distress signals in emergency situations (e.g., medical, safety threats).